withhaibun/haibun/README.md

       run.feature
 ```

-The haibun command line uses a folder paramter, which would be project in the above example.
+The haibun command line uses a folder parameter, which would be project in the above example.

 Features can use the directive `Backgrounds: <features>` or `Scenarios: <features>`
 which will prepend comma-separated named features from backgrounds/.